eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 ### Linux like environment

-The deployment guide assumes that you have a Linux like environment with things like `bash`, `curl`, `git`, … Mac OS X works as well, Windows with some Unix tooling should also be possible.
+The deployment guide assumes that you have a Linux like environment with things like `bash`, `curl`, `git`, … Mac OS X 10.13+ works as well, Windows with some kind of Unix tooling should also be possible.

 ### OpenShift Origin client tools